JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 __Elephant One__ was the first major development to be granted planning permission at the Elephant, back in 2006.
 It was originally to be called __Oakmayne Plaza__, but was subsequently renamed __Tribeca Square__ and then finally named __Elephant One__ after [protests from residents and the Council](http://www.london-se1.co.uk/news/view/7373).
 It is not to be confused with Lendlease's similarly named and similarly shameful [__One the Elephant__](http://35percent.org/one-the-elephant) development.

-__Elephant One__ is a mixed-use development including a cinema, shops, new Market Square, 270 student rooms and 370 private residences for market rent with no affordable housing of any kind.
-Rooms in the student block are currently being advertised for upwards of [£289 per week](https://www.casitaa.com/accommodation/81-portchester-house-london-uk) (for a room).
+__Elephant One__ is a mixed-use development including a cinema, shops, new Market Square, 272 student rooms and 374 private residences for market rent with no affordable housing of any kind.
+It is not know how much Delancey's PRS firm [__Get Living London__](http://getlivinglondon.com) will charge for market rents, but rooms in [Portchester House](/img/portchester-house-guide.pdf), its first student accomodation venture, are currently being advertised for upwards of [£279 per week](http://www.portchesterhouse.com/) (for a room).

 ![](https://pbs.twimg.com/media/CBXYmc6XIAAHGsy.jpg)